mmcnicol/message-store-demo-embedded/README.md

 this is an example application which simulates activity in an application, using an event driven architecture.

-it embeds the [message store](https://github.com/mmcnicol/message-store) library to produce and consume messages to topics.
+it embeds the [message store](https://github.com/mmcnicol/message-store) library which facilitates message topics. topic messages can be produced and consumed.

 ## associated projects